Pee Dee ~ Today

 During the Tribal Convention of 1976, the Government of the Pee Dee Indian Tribe officially adopted its current constitution.
 Its fundamental principles & outlined beliefs have guided all aspects of the tribal government's operations for nearly half a century.

-During the early 1980s, Chief Eddie Martin led the charge to document
+During the early 1980s, Vice-Chief Stump Hunt led the charge to

-through imagery the everyday experiences of the Pee Dee people in an
+document through imagery the everyday experiences of the Pee Dee

-effort to capture & preserve what Pee Dee society was like during that
+people in an effort to capture & preserve what Pee Dee society was like

-period.
-The tribal government's collaboration with photographer Gene
+during that period.
+The tribal government's collaboration with

 In 2018, the Tribal Council of the Pee Dee Indian Tribe voted to